chiefenne/JETI_EX_BUS/README.md

   </kbd>
 </p>
 <p align="center">
-    <i>Fig. 11: Comparison of standard servo cable vs. EX bus cable attached to a RP2040 Zero.</i>
+    <i>Fig. 12: Comparison of standard servo cable vs. EX bus cable attached to a RP2040 Zero</i>
 </p>

 <br>

 Connection cable for the EX Bus.
 A standard RC servo cable has 3 wires (signal, vcc, gnd).
 When connecting to an EX Bus channel on the receiver, one needs one wire (yellow here) which splits into two wires (yellow, green).
-The yellow cable gets a resistor (2.4k&Omega;) soldered in line which needs to be connected to <b>*TX*</b> on the microcontroller.
+The yellow cable gets a resistor (2.4k&Omega; up to 10k&Omega;s) soldered in line which needs to be connected to <b>*TX*</b> on the microcontroller.
 The green cable splits off the yellow cable before the transistor and needs to be connected to <b>*RX*</b> on the microcontroller.

- The yellow wire is the one that needs to be connected to the signal pin on the receiver.
-The black wire (as described above) establishes a common ground between receiver and the microcontroller.
-Since the board is powered via USB here, we do not need to connect the vcc (red plus wire).
-This is obviously only meaningful, while in a development phase on the computer.
-In normal operation, the board running MicroPython would need a voltage supply (normally it comes from the receiver then).
+This setup can be simplified as shown on the real sensor (see figures 9, 10).
+The resitor is soldered between TX and RX and the signal cable (yellow here) is connected to TX directly.

 <br><br>
 2023 Andreas Ennemoser – andreas.ennemoser@aon.at